stemid/passwordfrank/README.md

  3. ./Python-2.7.1/Tools/i18n/msgfmt.py -o i18n/en\_US/LC\_MESSAGES/messages.mo i18n/sv\_SE/LC\_MESSAGES/messages.po

 That's an example for english as main language, for any other language just edit the language specific i18n/sv\_SE/LC\_MESSAGES/messages.po and repeat step 3 for the language in question.

+Credit
+====

+Wordlist comes courtesy of somewhere on the internet, I don't know its origin.